mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 TDM enables users to extract Reference tables from several source environments and to save them into the Cassandra DB.
 It also enables saving different versions of a Reference table and source environment into the Cassandra DB and creating and executing TDM load tasks to copy them from the Cassandra DB into the target environment.

-Note that the TDM Reference solution is not based on common [Fabric Reference tables](/articles/22_reference(commonDB)_tables/01_fabric_commonDB_overview.md) and that the tables are saved in Cassandra.
+Note that the TDM Reference solution is not based on [Fabric Reference tables](/articles/22_reference(commonDB)_tables/01_fabric_commonDB_overview.md) and that the tables are saved in Cassandra.

 A TDM implementation has the following steps: